 If you're really feeling creative, suggests Darren Rowse of the Digital Photography School, try adding some blurred movement into the portrait [source: Rowse].
 Tell your subject to stand still in the rush of a crowd and capture the swarming movements with a slow shutter speed.
 Focus on a single body part.
 Or don't focus at all!
 You never know which unusual idea will turn out to be an unforgettable picture.

-For lots more photography tips, click on the links on the next page.
+For lots more photography tips, click on the links below.

 - Caputo, Robert.
 "People and Portrait Photography Quick Tips."
 National Geographic.
 August 2007.http://photography.nationalgeographic.com/photography/photo-tips/people-quick-tips/